-The following table provides information about trade receivables, contract assets and contract liabilities from contracts with customers.
+The following table provides information about trade receivables and contract liabilities from contracts with customers.

-2020 2019

-HK\$'000 HK\$'000
+2022 HK\$'000 2021 HK\$'000

-Receivables (note 19) 900 483
+Receivables (note 20) 330 472

-Contract liabilities (note 23) 172 185
+Contract liabilities (note 24) 117 29

 The contract liabilities mainly relate to the advance consideration received from customers.
-HK\$185,000 of the contract liabilities as of 31 December 2019 has been recognised as revenue for the year ended 31 December 2020 from performance obligations satisfied in previous year due to the changes in the estimate stage of completion of some infrastructures.
+Approximately HK\$29,000 of the contract liabilities as of 31 December 2021 has been recognised as revenue for the year ended 31 December 2022 due to the performance obligations satisfied.